 Buying Turkish olive oil as a souvenir gives you more than just a delicious oil.
 You’re also getting a piece of Turkish culture and history.
 Turkish olive oil has been produced for centuries from various olives, including the native black Izmir olive.

 Buying Turkish olive oil is a great way to support local producers and get a taste of the country’s culture.
-It makes a beautiful gift for foodies and cooks, and it’s sure to be enjoyed by anyone who loves good-quality olive oil.
+It makes one of the great Turkish gift ideas for foodies and cooks, and it’s sure to be enjoyed by anyone who loves good-quality olive oil.

 We found Turkish olive oil in the tin when we were souvenir shopping in Izmir.
 After wrapping it in a think jumper, I was confident that it would have less chance of breaking than the glass jar olive oil option.